eMagiz Runtime Generation 3

 Note that all containers, also the ones that are excluded, must be migrated to the next-generation architecture before the JMS can be migrated.
 This is to prevent issues when you include these excluded containers again.
 Should you want to avoid migrating these containers, we advise you to clean them up before migrating to the next-generation architecture.

 Note that for on-premise machines, to select 'Deploy agent', a new machine needs to be created in Design -> Architecture first, to which your current runtimes should be migrated.
-Once that is done, 'Apply to environment' should be pressed in Design -> Architecture.
+Once that is done, 'Apply to environment' should be pressed in Deploy -> Architecture.
 As a result, the Deploy agent option will be available on your new machine in Deploy Architecture.

 In case one of your three environments, the Test environment, is not actively deployed nor running in the cloud but you still want to deploy it sometimes to a local device or setup you should toggle the IaaS option under Design -> Settings to on-premise.
 Subsequently, move to Design -> Architecture for the Test environment and press "Start Editing" and "Apply Settings".
 As a result you can deploy your next-generation functionality to your on-premise configuration.
 Note, that the exact requirements and actions needed to run on-premise are listed out earlier in this document in the "Getting context" section.